HOtzuyu/SportSee/README.md

 $ npm start
 ```

-:Side information: Clone, install and run `the back-end` (with yarn) before start the project
+Side information: Clone, install and run `the back-end` (with yarn) before start the project